Boltzman2110/_Peaky_Blinders_Interactive_Sales_Product_tracker/readme.md

 1 - Preprocessing: We dropped the unnecessary columns, normalized the values in the sales columns, merged rows that showed data for the same video game and their corresponding data.

-2 - Visualization: We used folium to create a world map to make it visually appealing and interesting to navigate the data.
-We used plotly express to generate bar and pie charts to analyze the sales data.
+2 - Visualization: We used plotly express to generate bar and pie charts to analyze the sales data.

-3 - Dashboard: We created the dashboard using Streamlit and hosted using Streamlit Cloud.